Lockleaze: History

 The estate takes its name from Lockleaze Farm, which occupied the site.
 The name Lock Leaze comes from the Anglo-Saxon for a fold in a field or pasture.
 Lockleaze Farm stood roughly where Bonnington Walk is today, between Stothard Road, Branwhite Close and Thornycroft Close.
 The farm stood at the end of Lockleaze Lane; neither the lane nor the farm buildings remain today.
 Lockleaze Lane was a continuation of Berry Lane, which began at the junction between Gloucester Road and the present-day Muller Road, at Horfield Court Farm.
 The lane followed the route of Muller Road, Filton Avenue, Berry Lane and Chedworth Road, before crossing the gas works and crossing the railway at the present day Constable Road/Lockleaze Road bridge.
 On the south side of Chedworth Road stood Berry Lane Farm.
 As well as Lockleaze Farm there was also Purdown Farm which stands at the site of present-day Fairacre Close.
 The old farmhouse remained long after the houses were built at Haydon Gardens.

 Nearly all the roads in Lockleaze are named after painters, such as Constable, Gainsborough, Blake, Hogarth and Nash.
-Many of the houses were rebuilt because of concrete cancer, plus a new street called Bonnington Walk was added using experimatal modular housing developed by Legal & General.
+A new development situated off Bonnington Walk was built using experimatal modular housing developed by Legal & General.
 These were since bought by local housing associations.